Xenocide122/Upcoming-Events-snippet/README.md

 **NOTE:**
 * `parse_mec_fields` Refers to another snippet, make sure it is active
 * Make sure to edit the `AND NOT (p.post_title like '%minecraft%' OR p.post_title like 'Smash Summit%')` to remove any unwanted events

+Place this code in a snippet or in your Functions.PHP file